-There’s so much inspiration for macrame.
-You can always purchase a wall hanging that is all ready to go and hang it up.
+There’s so much inspiration for a macrame wall hanging.
+You can always purchase a macrame wall hanging that is all ready to go and hang it up.
 We shared a couple great ones from Etsy and a few other spots that are ready to purchase.

 Or you can make one yourself and then all you need is your imagination.